 With over 200 olive trees, which are now lightly pruned each winter, we have an abundance of fuel for heating in wood burning stoves.
-The ash bi-product is then stored for use on our wonderful waterless compost toilets.
+The ash bi-product is then stored for use on our wonderful water less compost toilets.
 The ash speeds up the composting process as well as completely neutralising any odours.
-Outdoor solar showers built by volunteers offer an amazing view.
-A tipi shade structure is used for presentations, orienteering sessions and there are various accommodation options depending on the time of year.
-There is no light pollution here so the winter night skies are incredible!
+The outdoor solar shower built by volunteers offers an amazing view of the landscape.
+Our large tipi shade structure is used for presentations and orienteering sessions.
+There are various accommodation options depending on the time of year.
+There is no light pollution here so the winter night skies are just incredible!

-If you would like to visit the Eco Valley, volunteer as part of our workaway exchange or offer your skills to our project, please contact us.
-We would like to hear from you if you are interested in joining our first Eco Living Sculpture course, which we will host in 2019.
-Early expressions of interest would be most welcome.
+If you would like to visit The Valley, volunteer as part of our workaway exchange or offer your skills to our project, please contact us.